Daijiro Ohara & Yoshihisa Tanaka Joint Exhibition

 Ohara’s Physicality, Tanaka’s Bionomics: What Their Design Work is All About

-Daijiro Ohara depicts the forms and physicality of books designed by Yoshihisa Tanaka: their cover, spine, fore-edge, body, weight, texture, space in which they are placed, and overall appearance.
-He draws on a single sheet of paper, completely filling it; then drawing over it, he performs stationary observation of the renewed books’ portraits and documents how they are lined up.
+Daijiro Ohara depicts the bionomics of books designed by Yoshihisa Tanaka: their cover, spine, fore-edge, body, weight, texture, space in which they are placed, and overall appearance.
+He continuously observes the book’s portraits and the environment in which it was produced—its publisher, the printing company, etc.—and, in progressive form, lays open his research process for all to see.

 Yoshihisa Tanaka, on his part, gathers together Daijiro Ohara’s actions.
 He extracts materials collected at the places where Ohara has resided—in Yamagata, Tokushima and Hayama, for example; examines the physicality found within his actions; and transforms them, consolidating them on paper.
 Employing techniques and effects of handmade papermaking—such as marbling and water dropping (rakusui)—Tanaka creates washi paper integrating diverse hues and textures and filled with physical traces.
 In them, we find visual principles different from lettering and images, causing us to foresee new bionomical systems.